Making your own gnocchi isn't hard at all, and this recipe for butternut squash gnocchi only requires a few ingredients and about 30 minutes to make.

 Supplies Needed for Making Gnocchi

-Many people use a gnocchi board to form the dough into a round sphere with ridges.
+Many people use a (affiliate link)gnocchi board to form the dough into a round sphere with ridges.
 The ridges are what catch the sauce that you serve with them and are an important part of making gnocchi; however, you don't need any special equipment or a gnocchi board to make these little beauties, and this recipe doesn't use anything that you don't already have at home.

 - large pot or the Ninja Foodi or Instant Pot to boil the water